ShivamGupta42/Consistent_Hashing/src/main/README.md

 # Consistent Hashing Ring Implementation in Go

 This repository contains a Go implementation of a consistent hashing ring.
-It's a simple yet effective way to distribute data across a cluster of nodes, commonly used in distributed systems for load balancing and data partitioning.
+It's a simplistic example to distribute data across a cluster of nodes

 ## Features